kafenio/rescan/README.md

 I wrote this because i couldn't find an App that just scans a code of any type and lets me do what i want with it without nagging with ads or spying on me.

-ReScan uses Plain Javascript, HTML, CSS, Cordova with barcodescanner (for the scanning), device (for feature detection) and socialmedia (for intent based sharing of scanned items) plugins and the Yeti-Themed Bootstrap CSS Toolbox from http://bootswatch.com/yeti/
+ReScan uses Cordova with barcodescanner (for the scanning), device (for feature detection) and socialmedia (for intent based sharing of scanned items) plugins and the Yeti-Themed Bootstrap CSS Toolbox from Bootswatch (http://bootswatch.com/yeti/).
+The icons come from the most Awesome Icon Collection: Font-Awesome (http://fontawesome.io).